 There is no popular competition to select the ‘winner’.
 The Tasmanian cave spider was selected as our debut cave animal to coincide with the international success of the film Sixteen Legs.
 The intention is to have a range of cave animals from around Australia and the selected animal will be a ‘flagship’ for other cave animals.

-The 2020 Australian Cave Animal of the year is the cave crickets Raphidophoridae family.
+The 2021 Australian Cave Animal of the year is cave beetles.

 Some beautiful Cave Animal of the Year promotional products have been produced: